Five Habits to Avoid in Your Academic Writing

 Hints to help you tighten up your academic writing

 As professors and researchers, you are responsible for writing research proposals, authoring academic books and scholarly journals, and designing and teaching courses.
-You are busy with your academic writing and it isn’t uncommon to have to spend countless hours finishing the first draft of your latest project to meet your publisher’s deadline.
 After editing thousands of pieces of academic writing, our editors have compiled five of the most common mistakes that academics make and offer suggestions on how to avoid them.

 1. Passive voice